ZarmDev/To-doz/bugsfeatures.md

 After testing the below doesn't work...
 - User can inject code because of use of innerHTML

-Include selects when changing button background colors

 If the website can be restored with crtl+t the next day, would the website have the same date and data? (not be reloaded)

 Would that mean that in addStreak() the streak should be checked again?

 Consider making better animations. lol

-A note:

-There also has to be a localstorage/cookie to check if streak was added to because then they can add as much times in one day

 When allItems is saved to localStorage, replace ',' with another letter and when it's loaded, split by that letter This lets users add commas in their panes